 This is essentially a companion piece to the previous / associated ’More Pedal Chain Delight’ article.
-I’ve also tagged on some additional pedals which are of interest to me by those brands/makers already covered - these may or may not be universally acclaimed the best by said maker - they are purely my own preferences.
-I have a sort of ongoing dynamically adjusting wishlist where I log potential acquisition targets and weigh them up against everything else that is available - in terms of tone, feature set, versatility, practicality and price.
-These things change on pretty much a daily basis - and are highly influenced by price and availability as well as forthcoming pedal introductions - I am also very amenable to second-hand, as long as said pedals are in pretty pristine condition and as long as someone is not trying to fleece me at 2 or 3 times face-value.
+I’ve also tagged on some additional pedals which are of interest to me by those brands/makers already covered - these may or may not be universally acclaimed to be the best by said maker - they are purely my own preferences.
+I have a sort of ongoing dynamically adjusting wishlist where I log potential acquisition targets and weigh them up against everything else that is out there - in terms of tone, feature set, versatility, practicality, form-factor, availability and price.
+These things change on pretty much a daily basis - and are definitely highly influenced by price and availability as well as forthcoming pedal introductions - I am also very amenable to second-hand, as long as said pedals are in pretty pristine condition and as long as someone is not trying to fleece me at 2 or 3 times face-value.

-The following listing is alphabetical by Pedal Maker Brand - circa 340 pedals mentioned across 73 key brands.
+The following listing is alphabetical by Pedal Maker Brand - around 450+ pedals mentioned across circa 90 key brands.

 The Amps in the title is actually more Pre-Amp pedals, as that is the bread and butter for this outfit really - with the PBF Flanger (Pedal-board friendly) their one product of note for me:

-I have the La Calavera Phaser from this company, but am interested in 4 others.
-Alexander specialises in slightly quirky but really clever compact-design digital pedals - which all sound great and typically acheive some wonderful variation of tone not found elsewhere - pedals of note are listed below:
+I have the La Calavera Phaser from this company, but am interested in 5 others.
+Alexander specialises in slightly quirky but really clever compact-design digital pedals - which all sound great and typically achieve some wonderful variation of tone not found elsewhere - pedals of note are listed below:

 'King of Tone' Mike Piera is extremely well known within boutique pedal-making circles (circuits!) - and his library and inventory of rare and amazing transistors and other vintage components is legendary.
 The most significant disincentive though it that near enough everything is hand-made one-at-a-time in the USA (waiting list) and only available direct from Analog.Man - so these can be difficult to come by for UK customers - not many turn up on Reverb.com either.
 Importantly though, prices here are pretty reasonable.
 The most famous Piera pedal is the celebrated King of Tone - based on an early Marshall Bluesbreaker pedal with additional boost - I personally prefer the more compact Prince of Tone - which foregoes the boost options, but gives you more gain in the highest setting.
 Pretty much all of Mike's pedals are excellent - many rate his vintage analogue delays too, but I'm really only properly interested in the following three: